pjss1223/tLaSDI/README.md

 - Zhang, Zhen and Shin, Yeonjong and Karniadakis George.
 "GFINNs: GENERIC formalism informed neural networks for deterministic and stochastic dynamical systems" (2022)
 - He, Xiaolong and Choi, Youngsoo and Fries, William and Belof, Jon and Chen, Jiun-Shyan. "gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identiﬁcation" (2023)

-We are thankful to the authors for providing the codes
+We are thankful to the authors for providing the codes.

 ## Citation